NoahHarrison/noahportfolio/pacman/README.md

 ## Roadmap of future improvements

-Since this is only the beginning of launching a full fledged version PacMan, here's some potential improvements.
+- Since this is only the beginning of launching a full fledged version PacMan, here's some potential improvements:
--
+1.

 ### License information
 `afl-3.0`